Particles

 Particle intersection

 It is occasionally useful to catch particles that hit an EB or crossed a domain side.
-Assuming that the particle type P also has a member function that stores the starting position of the particle, one can compute the intersection point between the particle trajectory and the EB or domain sides.
+Provided that the payload stores the previous position of the particle (one scalar column per component), one can compute the intersection point between the particle trajectory and the EB or domain sides.
 Currently, AmrMesh supports two methods for computing this

 These algorithms differ in the sense that the bisection approach will check for a particle crossing between two positions \(\mathbf{x}_0\) and \(\mathbf{x}_1\) using a pre-defined tolerance.
 The ray-casting algorithm will check if the particle can move from \(\mathbf{x}_0\) towards \(\mathbf{x}_1\) by using a variable step along the particle trajectory.
 This step is selected from the signed distance from the particle position to the EB such that it uses a large step if the particle is far away from the EB.
 Conversely, if the particle is close to the EB a small step will be used.

-The algorithm that intersect the particles are a part of AmrMesh, and are called as follows:
+The algorithms that intersect the particles are part of AmrMesh, and the ray-casting variant is called as follows:

 void